 Reel Film Day is observed every year on March 5.
 The day is celebrated in the U.S. with film screenings and showcase events organized by independent cinemas across the country.
 Award shows, trailer launches, movie releases, premieres, parties, and other social events will be hosted by many from the American film industry.
 Film fans can enjoy this day by watching as many of these events will be open to the public or televised, or simply enjoying their favorite classics with friends and discovering fun trivia surrounding them.
 Reel Film Day is celebrated by cinephiles and just about anyone who enjoys a good movie.
+Film fans who wish to indulge more in performance criticism and movie star related updates can also see the work of top film journalists from entertainment fraternity.

 History of Reel Film Day